Advocatus: Imperial advocates

+When the imperial cities gained more independence, by the late Middle Ages, they took over their own governance.
 The land Vogt office of the Alsace, consisting of the ten imperial cities of the Décapole, was ceded to the king of France in 1648, but the cities remained part of the Holy Roman Empire.
 However, the cities were soon thereafter annexed by France.

 Several small land Vögte continued to exist until the end of the Empire in 1806, mainly in the Swabian Circle.